Hexagram 26大畜Great Restraint

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 26 names a very specific working posture: great forward energy that has been accumulated under the shaping pressure of an external structure, held until the moment when the structure releases it onto the arc it was built for.
 The Wings give the canonical reading: heaven within the mountain, daily renewing the actor’s virtue; the firm above esteems the worthy; able to stop the robust, great correctness; nourishing the worthies; corresponding with heaven for the great crossing.
 Wang Bi sharpens the structural reading: the hexagram is not about restraint as virtue but about restraint as the channel through which great strength is shaped before deployment, and the line-by-line texts describe specific scopes at which the shaping must occur.
 Zhu Xi reframes the hexagram around the contrast between the actor’s private benefit and the public deployment the “do not eat at home” clause requires, stressing that the accumulation is held in trust for the great crossing rather than for the actor’s personal account.
-The divinatory manual Bushi Zhengzong reads 26 strictly as the marker for situations where real capacity has been built and the question is its deployment — founded companies, inherited institutions, accumulated reputations — and is explicit that the cast is not about whether to continue accumulating but about whether the actor has done the structural work that lets the line-6 release land on the highway of heaven rather than scatter into the wrong arc.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 26 as a marker for situations where real capacity has been built and the question is its deployment — founded companies, inherited institutions, accumulated reputations — and is explicit that the cast is not about whether to continue accumulating but about whether the actor has done the structural work that lets the line-6 release land on the highway of heaven rather than scatter into the wrong arc.

 Yi ZhuanTuan + Xiang · Ten Wings